Louis Varland

 Louis Dennis Varland (born December 9, 1997) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
 He has previously played in MLB for the Minnesota Twins.
+Varland was named to his first All-Star game in 2026.

 Career

+Amateur career

 Varland attended North High Senior School in North St. Paul, Minnesota and played college baseball at the Concordia University, St. Paul.
 In both 2017 and 2018, he played summer league baseball for the Willmar Stingers of the Northwoods League.

 Minnesota Twins

 Varland was selected by the Minnesota Twins in the 15th round of the 2019 Major League Baseball draft.

 Varland made his professional debut with the Elizabethton Twins.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned in 2021 to pitch for the Fort Myers Mighty Mussels and Cedar Rapids Kernels.
 He was named the Twins minor league pitcher of the year after going 10–4 with a 2.10 earned run average (ERA) and 142 strikeouts.

 Varland started 2022 with the Wichita Wind Surge.
 After posting a 3.34 ERA in 20 games with Wichita, he was promoted to the Triple–A St. Paul Saints.
 After Jake Jewell was designated for assignment on September 7, Varland was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut that same day in a doubleheader against the New York Yankees.
 On October 5, Varland earned his first career win after pitching five scoreless innings in a 10–1 victory over the Chicago White Sox.
-He made five starts for Minnesota during his rookie campaign, posting a 1-2 record and 3.81 ERA with 21 strikeouts over 26 innings of work.
+He made five starts for Minnesota during his rookie campaign, posting a 1–2 record and 3.81 ERA with 21 strikeouts over 26 innings of work.